Sam-Rasing/Assignment-B/README.md

 This repository contains my submission for Assignment A for the course Sustainability Analysis in Python.
 The code in this assignment can be used to analyze the relationship between a social and an environmental Sustainable Development Goal (SDG) of the United Nations (UN).
-For the scope of this project, I have selected the following two SDGs:
+For this specific project, I have selected the following two SDGs:
-- SDG 2.4.1: Sustainable Agriculture
+- SDG 2.4.1: Sustainable Agriculture Index
-- SDG 15.5.1: Red list index
+- SDG 15.5.1: Red list Index

-The repository includes all files used and created when running the code file Assignment_A_main, which is placed in the Code folder.
+Within this repository you can find all necessary folders to run the analysis.

+1) Create a new environment based on the fil named environment.yaml, placed in the Environment folder.
+2) If you want to analyse different SDGs, download your data from here: https://unstats.un.org/sdgs/dataportal/database, and place it in the Data folder.
+3) Run the Assignment_A_main.py placed in the Code folder, and follow the instruction given within the document.
+4) Open the results in the Results folder.

 **Data**